 Check out this example from Evolving SEO, as originally posted on the Moz blog:

 We send hundreds of email messages each and every day.
-Change this out with a call to action to listen to the podcast episode.
+Whether replying to a customer or sending a sales sequence, update your signature with a call to action to listen to the podcast episode.

 If the host provides you with the mp3 file, you can use it to create your own audiograms – which are basically “audio thumbnails” that work in social media and on websites.

-Use a service like Wavve to turn audio clips into mp4 video files optimized for social media.
+Use a service like Descript to easily turn audio clips into mp4 video files optimized for social media.

 5. Transcribe the interview and create a blog post.

-Audio content is still not as easily indexed as written content (the day is coming though that it will be!) – so it pays to have the interview transcribed and crafted into a blog post.
+Audio content is still not as easily indexed as written content (though with automated transcripts on platforms like YouTube, this is improving) – so it pays to have the interview transcribed and crafted into a blog post.
 Here you can also link out to resources mentioned during the interview, or other information that the show deems relevant.

 For maximum effectiveness, you’ll want to also embed the audio file in case the reader decides they do want to listen to show instead of reading it.

-6. Deploy as a resource within your sales process
+6. Deploy the interview as a resource in your sales process

 One of the best parts of a podcast interview is the realness of the content.
 The listener gets a feel for your personality and expertise as if they were in the room with you.
 If you’ve ever listened to someone on a podcast, and then met them in person, it’s like meeting an old friend because your brain has already registered that voice as a trusted authority.